 Fear of water is common it kids, particularly when it comes to getting their head under water.
-And parents who feel the fear is irrational will likely be frustrated when they can’t can’t figure to dunk a child in the pool or the bath without being mean about it.
+And parents who feel the fear is irrational will likely be frustrated when they can’t can’t figure to dunk a child in the pool or the bath without them freaking out.
 But, for kids, fearing the act of putting their face or head under water is completely rational.
 After all, you can’t breathe underwater and it feels unnatural to open your eyes.
 It’s a spooky unknown environment full of danger and there’s no threat or sharp remark a parent can say to change that.

 “The key is to teach the blinking trick — when water gets close to the eyes, blink three times slowly and then celebrate the accomplishment of getting the eyes wet,” explains Caron.
 “You should never force a child to dunk their head underwater.
 They will do it when they are ready.”